FTarfasse/saint-hubert/README.md

   - [x] GET request
   - [x] Retrieve HTTP status code
   - [x] add HTTP code status to value of each key
-  - [ ] Remove duplicates from array
+  - [x] Remove duplicates from array
 - [x] Display struct in CLI

 Future features to have:
 - [x] Nice CLI UI (with colors !),
-- [ ] Arg to display all links,
+- [x] Arg to display only issues links,
+- [ ] Manage launching binary with different options
+- [ ] Give Json back
-- [ ] Give location of file to make HTTP GET calls
+- [ ] Give location of file to make parsing
 - [ ] Parse a website given a root hook (example.com => retrieve all routes based on hrefs)